- Docs

 Plugin Installation

-- Plugins are installed and optionally activated
+- Each plugin is installed and optionally activated.

 -